pelias-deprecated/kubernetes/README.md

 [Terraform](http://terraform.io/) and [Packer](http://packer.io/) to do this.
 See the directory [README](./elasticsearch/README.md) for more details.

+## Handy Kubernetes commands

+We find ourselves using these from time to time.

-# debuging 'init containers'
+### debugging 'init containers'

-sometimes an 'init container' fails to start, you can view the init logs:
+Sometimes an 'init container' fails to start, you can view the init logs:

 ```bash
 # kubectl logs {{pod_name}} -c {{init_container_name}}
 kubectl logs geonames-import-4vgq3 -c geonames-download
 ```

-# opening a bash prompt in a running container
+### opening a bash prompt in a running container

-it can be useful to open a shell inside a running container for debugging:
+It can be useful to open a shell inside a running container for debugging:

 ```bash
 # kubectl exec -it {{pod_name}} -- {{command}}